base/node/README.md

 For support please join our [Discord](https://discord.gg/buildonbase) post in `🛠｜node-operators`.
 You can alternatively open a new GitHub issue.

+## License

+This project is licensed under the terms of the included LICENSE file.

 ## Disclaimer

 THE NODE SOFTWARE IS PROVIDED "AS IS" WITHOUT WARRANTY OF ANY KIND.
 We make no guarantees about asset protection or security.
 Usage is subject to applicable laws and regulations.